 (Purpose: To correctly match words, numerals and images of numbers 1 to 5)

-Make available to each group, two sets of word cards to five (Attachment 2), 2 sets of numeral cards to 5 (Material Master 4-1) and one set of coloured or black dot images to 5 (Attachment 1).
-Alternatively, the picture card images from Attachment 3 can be used instead of the dots.
+Make available to each group, two sets of word cards to five (Copymaster 2), 2 sets of numeral cards to 5 (Material Master 4-1) and one set of coloured or black dot images to 5 (Copymaster 1).
+Alternatively, the picture card images from Copymaster 3 can be used instead of the dots.